 - Category 6 (50,000 points) / $453 per night

 While not returning the same monetary value on your free night certificate as other hotels on this list, the Château de la Resle offers a rare experience for points and miles fans that is hard to place a cash value on.
 Located 90 minutes north of Paris in the winemaking region of Burgundy, the Château de la Resle a privately run B&B style château advertising itself as the smallest hotel to fall under the Design Hotels umbrella.
 Boasting an immense private art and sculpture collection, each room has been handcrafted to compliment the one-of-a-kind artworks it houses.
 This property previously cost 60K Rewards points per night, but thanks to the recent Marriott reshuffle, it has dropped to 50K.
-A perfect redemption for the free night on the SPG Luxury Amex.
+A perfect redemption for the free night on the Marriott Bonvoy Brilliant Card.

 - Category 6 (50,000 points) / $343 per night